-Within 15 minutes the youngster was up on his feet
+Within fifteen minutes the youngster was up on his feet

 but not for long.
 Being born is rather tiring.
-Whilst I coo-ed and ahh-ed, Margaret had an exploratory feel inside the ewe; just to check all was normal and … felt another hoof!
+Whilst I coo-ed and ahh-ed, Margaret had an exploratory feel inside the ewe to check all was normal and … felt another hoof!
 There was a twin after all.

 Less than half an hour after the first, a second head appeared – still encased within the amniotic sac.
 (That lower, darker sac separates the lambs in the womb.
 Just how much do you learn on this blog?).

 and had another feel.